The Incredible Hulk (film): Plot

 Banner returns to Culver University and reunites with Betty.
-Her new boyfriend, Dr. Leonard Samson, contacts Ross who soon arrives with his forces and Blonsky.
-They attack Banner at the university and he transforms into the Hulk again.
-Blonsky, whose judgement is impaired by the serum, attacks and mocks the Hulk.
+Her new boyfriend, Dr. Leonard Samson, contacts Ross, who soon arrives with his forces and Blonsky.
+They attack Banner at the university, and he transforms into the Hulk again.
+Blonsky, whose judgment is impaired by the serum, attacks and mocks the Hulk.
 The Hulk severely injures Blonsky, but the serum allows him to heal quickly.
 Betty is almost killed by military fire and is saved by the Hulk, who flees with Betty and eventually reverts to Banner.
-The pair go on the run, and Banner contacts Mr. Blue who urges them to meet him in New York City.
+The pair go on the run, and Banner contacts Mr. Blue, who urges them to meet him in New York City.
 Mr. Blue is cellular biologist Dr. Samuel Sterns, who has developed a possible antidote to Banner's condition.
 After a seemingly successful test, he warns Banner that the antidote may only reverse an initial transformation.
 Sterns reveals that he has synthesized Banner's blood samples, which Banner sent from Brazil, into a large supply, and wants to apply its "limitless potential" to medicine.
 Fearful of the Hulk's power falling into the wrong hands, Banner wants to destroy the supply.

 Blonsky and Ross's forces take Banner into custody.
 As Banner and Betty are taken away in a helicopter, Blonsky stays behind and orders Sterns to inject him with Banner's blood, as he covets the Hulk's power.
-The experiment mutates Blonsky into the Abomination, a monstrous creature with size and strength surpassing that of the Hulk.
+The experiment mutates Blonsky into the Abomination, a monstrous creature that surpasses the Hulk in size and strength.
 He attacks Sterns, who gets some of Banner's blood in a cut on his forehead and begins mutating as well.
 The Abomination rampages through Harlem.
 Realizing that the Hulk is the only one who can stop the Abomination, Banner convinces Ross to release him.
 He jumps from Ross's helicopter and transforms after hitting the ground.
-The Hulk defeats the Abomination by nearly strangling him to death with a chain, but spares his life upon hearing Betty's plea.
+The Hulk battles and defeats the Abomination by nearly strangling him to death with a chain, but spares his life upon hearing Betty's plea.
 The Hulk leaves the Abomination for Ross and his forces to arrest and flees New York.